 The global air transport industry is larger than both the automobile manufacturing sector and the pharmaceutical manufacturing industry by GDP.
-In fact, if air transport were a country, its GDP would rank 20th in the world, similar to that of Switzerland or Argentina.
+In fact, if air transport were a country, its GDP would rank 17th in the world, similar to that of Indonesia or the Netherlands.

 These include jobs and services of suppliers to the air transport industry, such as aviation fuel suppliers; construction companies, suppliers of sub-components used in aircraft, manufacturers of goods sold in airports, and a wide variety of business services, such as call centres, IT and accountancy.
-These indirect activities contributed approximately $637.8 billion to global GDP in 2016.
+These indirect activities contributed approximately $816.4 billion to global GDP.

 The spending of those directly or indirectly employed in the air transport sector supports jobs in industries ranging from retail and manufacturing to banking and hospitality.

 Tourism is fast becoming one of the world’s largest industries and air transport is essential to this: over half of all international tourists fly to their destinations.
-Conservative analysis suggests aviation supports $896.9 billion in economic activity within the tourism industry.
-Click here for some information on the role aviation plays in supporting tourism.
+Conservative analysis suggests aviation supports $1 trillion in economic activity within the tourism industry.